cpouchon/ORTHOSKIM/README.md

-### 4. Running OrthoSkim
+### 4. Running ORTHOSKIM
 ------------------

-OrthoSkim uses a command line interface (CLI) that can be accessed through a terminal.
+ORTHOSKIM uses a command line interface (CLI) that can be accessed through a terminal.
 Please use the -help (-h) flag to see a description of the main arguments.

 ```
 ./orthoskim -h
 ```

-OrthoSkim is called step by step.
+ORTHOSKIM is called step by step.
 Recommendations about steps are given in the previous description (section 3).
-After edition of the *tools.sh* and *config_orthoskim.txt* files (with all required files and formats), OrthoSkim is called by using the different modes.
+After edition of the *tools.sh* and *config_orthoskim.txt* files (with all required files and formats), ORTHOSKIM is called by using the different modes.

 We detail instructions here through the description of arguments and the tutorials below.

 #### 4.1.
-OrthoSkim arguments
+ORTHOSKIM arguments

 **-c (config file):** config file edited by users.
 See instructions above.

-**-m (mode):** different mode encoded in OrthoSkim.
+**-m (mode):** different modes encoded in ORTHOSKIM.
 > * **alignment:**: Give taxa alignments of selected genes.
-Each gene are aligned individually with MAFFT and then concatenated.Multiple targets (-t) can be set.
+Each gene are aligned individually with MAFFT and then concatenated.
+Multiple targets (-t) can be set.
 A selection of taxa can be performed to decide to which taxa will be align.
 Alignments can also be trimmed or not.
 A concatenation and a partition file are generated.

 > * **database:** compute the reference bank of gene database for the chloroplast, mitochondrion and nucrdna targets.
 Annotation needs to be collected in a single file in genbank/embl format.
 Seeds are required from one organism for each targeted genes with a standard gene name.
 CDS genes are given in proteic sequences and others in nucleotidic sequences.

 > * **capture:** Capture of genes from targeted markers.
 A selection of the closest reference is made for each gene according to the taxonomy.
 If errors occurred during this step, OrthoSkim will use seeds as reference (exception for busco and uce targets).
 Users has to collected seeds for the targeted genes.
 Users choose to capture exonic, intronic or both regions.

+> * **checking:** Checking of the family rank found for given gene with blast into the NCBI database and taxonomic comparison with taxid given for the queried taxa.

+> * **cleaning:** Cleaning of contigs according blast mapping into RNA databases and DBFAM databases.
+An expected taxonomic level is required to consider as "good" contigs for which the best-hit corresponds to this level.

 > * **assembly:** Perform global assembly using SPAdes assembler.
 Specificities for assembly are given in the config file (Kmer, memory, threads).